dbarrosop/nix-remote-builder-aws/README.md

    - Terminate EC2 instances
 2. SSH keys for your EC2 instances
 3. An AMI with nix already provisioned
+4. A security group that can be assigned to the EC2 instance and allows ssh access from gtihub

 ## Job Cleanup